SimoRihani/Polymer_Portfolio/README.md

 # Polymer_Portfolio

 This code is a simple, personal, and visual portfolio.
-For now, it is dedicated to be used on mrihani.vvv.enseirb-matmeca.fr (not yet).
+In a near future, it will be dedicated to be used on mrihani.vvv.enseirb-matmeca.fr .

 It is based on [Polymer 1.0](https://www.polymer-project.org/) [Starter Kit Project](https://github.com/PolymerElements/polymer-starter-kit).